BoCao2019/Nick-seq/README.md

 # Nick-seq
 The repository contains R scripts for Nick-seq data processing.
-Nick-seq for single-nucleotide resolution genomic maps of DNA modifications and damage.
 DOI: 10.1101/845768

 # Description of the Nick-seq data processing pipeline
 Sequencing results were processed on the Galaxy web platform (https://usegalaxy.org/).
 Initially,the paired-end reads were pre-processed by Trim Galore! to remove adapters, as well as trimming the first 3 bp on the 5’ end of read 1.
 All the reads were aligned to the corresponding genome using Bowtie 2.
 A custom method for peak calling of sequencing data was developed with BamTools, BEDTools and Rstudio.
 Briefly, the BamTools results were filtered based on R1 (selected for NT data) or R2 (selected for TdT data).
 The 5’ coverage (experiment sample and controls) or full coverage (controls) on each position were calculated based on the filtered BamTools results by BEDTools (positive and negative strand separately).